Arcana/node-dota2/README.md

 A node-steam plugin for Dota 2, consider it in alpha state.

+Check out my blog post (my only blog post), [Extending node-dota2](https://blog.rjackson.me/extending-node-dota2/), for a rough overview of adding new functionality to the library.

 ## Initializing
 Parameters:
 * `steamClient` - Pass a SteamClient instance to use to send & receive GC messages.